Ulcerative colitis (UC) is a chronic inflammatory bowel disease (IBD). It results in inflammation and ulcers in the lining of the colon and rectum.

 Copyright © Nucleus Medical Media, Inc.

-The doctor will ask about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.

-There are no current guidelines to prevent UC.
+There are no current guidelines to prevent this health problem.

 American Gastroenterological Society